pdefusco/CAI_Rapids_Articles/dask-cuda/README.md

 Create a CAI project and clone the repository located at this github URL: ```https://github.com/pdefusco/cmlextensions```

-Launch a CML Session with the following Resource Profile:
+Launch a CAI Session with the following Resource Profile:

 ```
 Editor: PBJ Workbench